 “Hey, hey!
 Enough of this!” called out one of the men at the table.
 “Curtis loves Robbie and Robbie loves Curtis.
 That’s all that matters!”

-“I propose a toast,” came the voice of another man who was standing up and raising a glass.
+“I propose a toast,” came the voice of another man who was standing up and raising a goblet of champaigne.
 “To Robbie and Curtis.
 We love you and pray for Jesus to grant you His richest blessings!”
+And toasted the couple.

-“Now it’s my turn,” said Curtis, raising his glass.
+“Now it’s my turn,” said Curtis.
 His friends grew quiet.
-“I want to toast my bride.”
-That he did, then gave Robbie a tender kiss.
+“I want to toast my bride—but in my own way.”
+That he gave Robbie a tender kiss.
 Their friends whooped and whistled.

 The Pastor shook his head and mumbled under his breath: “Kissing in public, drinking champagne—Curtis knows the church’s policy against drinking.
 Why, if he could see me and hear me, I’d....”